Attention

 As a general rule, it is highly recommended you remove all code from the system that is not in use.
 This includes TYPO3 extensions, any TypoScript (see below), PHP scripts as well as all other functional components.
 In regards to TYPO3 extensions, you should remove unused extensions from the system (not only unload/deinstall them).
 The Extension Manager offers an appropriate function for this - an administrator backend account is required.

-Low-level extensions
+Low-level extensions¶

 So called "low-level" extensions provide "questionable" functionality to a level below what a standard CMS would allow you to access.
 This could be for example direct read/write access to the file system or direct access to the database (see Guidelines for System Administrators: Database access).
 If a TYPO3 integrator or a backend user (e.g. an editor) depends on those extensions, it is most likely that a misconfiguration of the system exists in general.

-TYPO3 extensions like phpMyAdmin, various file browser/manager extensions, etc. may be a good choice for a development or test environment but are definitely out of place at production sites.
+extensions, etc. may be a good choice for a development or test

 Extensions that allow editors to include PHP code must be avoided, too.

-Check for extension updates regularly
+Check for extension updates regularly¶

 The importance of the knowledge that security updates are available has been discussed above (see TYPO3 security-bulletins).
 It is also essential to know how to check for extension updates: the Extension Manager (EM) is a TYPO3 backend module accessible for backend users with administrator privileges.
 A manual check for extension updates is available in this module.